Alias Reference¶

 SID-Specific Directories (Dynamic)¶

-These aliases are generated dynamically based on current ORACLE_SID:
+Generated dynamically based on the current ORACLE_SID:

 | Alias | Description | Target Directory |